whitphx/whitphx.info/content/blog/20220511-react-ymd-date-select/index.md

 [whitphx/react-ymd-date-select - GitHub](https://github.com/whitphx/react-ymd-date-select)

 We sometimes need Y-M-D dropdown UI like the screenshot above rather than calendar UI.
-For example, when asking users to select their birth dates, Y-M-D dropdown is preferable because calendar widgets are usually difficult to seek to far old years, and conversely, its benefits are not needed such as being able to intuitively show days of week.
+For example, when asking users to select their birth dates, Y-M-D dropdown is preferable because calendar widgets are usually difficult to seek to far old years, and conversely, its benefits such as intuitively showing days-of-week are not needed.

 I actually encountered such a situation, however, I could not find any existing packages that meet my needs.
 In turn, building it by myself looks simple, but actually, there are some nuts as below.